 Buffer Zone Standard minimums are stated in the rules above, but all questions regarding buffer requirements should be checked according to the facility's permit conditions.
 In consultation with the DSWM engineer, if reasonable questions arise regarding a buffer zone standard, the latest survey can be requested.
-If there is no recent survey available, a survey may be requested to ensure buffer zones standards are being met.
+A survey request may need to be made to check permitted buffer zone standards.